-As an National Association of Intercollegiate Athletics (N:A.I.A.) member, IIT awards athletic scholarships based solely on athletic ability, regardless of need.
-In compliance with N.A.I.A. rules, athletic scholarships are officially made by financial aid officers, upon recommendation of the athlectic director.
+As a National Association of Intercollegiate Athletics (NAIA) member, IIT awards athletic scholarships based solely on athletic ability, regardless of need.
+In compliance with NAIA rules, athletic scholarships are officially made by financial aid officers, upon recommendation of the athletic director.
 Students with demonstrated financial need will be reviewed for federal, state and other IIT financial aid for which they are eligible.